 Visitation will be from 6:00 PM to 9:00 PM Monday, February 3 at The R. Strunk Funeral Home, 400 Main St. Phoenixville, and again on Tuesday from 8:30 – 10:00 AM at the church

 Burial will be immediately following in the Holy Trinity Cemetery, 1258 Filmore St. Phoenixville, PA

 In lieu of flowers, donations can be made in Hank's memory to the Bucktown Boosters Scholarship Fund.
 Checks should be made out to The Famous Bucktown Boosters and sent to Terry Baker, 1558 Temple Rd, Pottstown, Pa 19464.
 Online condolences and memorial donations can be made at www.rstrunkfuneralhome.com, arrangements are being handled by R. Strunk Funeral Home, Phoenixville

-To send flowers to the family of Henry Bernat, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Henry Bernat, please visit Tribute Store